-POLS 105, 225, 230, 310, or 325
+POLS 105, 225, 230, 229, or 310

-Anthropology-Sociology: ANSO 205, 227, 235, or 270
+Anthropology-Sociology: ANSO 205, 235, or 270

 Philosophy

 PHIL 105, 108, 210, or 211

 Electives

 Students must complete two additional courses - one must be outside their major.

+Students may use a second course from the above list of core courses or any of the following:

+ANSO 220 The Family

+ANSO 236 Race and Racism

+ANSO 310 Research for Social Change

+ANSO 330 Class, Status, and Power

+ARTX 295 Architecture, Urbanism, Identity

+PHIL 211 Philosophy of Law

+POLS 295 Voting, Campaigns, & Elections

+POLS 315 Public Opinion: Race, Class, and Gender

+GERM202/SEMN 241Reading European Cities: Istanbul, Vienna, Berlin

+SEMN-499 Social Justice and the American City

+SEMN 499 Energy and Environmental Policy

+Experiential Requirement

-Students may use a second course from the above list of core courses or any of the following: ANSO 220 The Family ANSO 236 Race and Racism ANSO 330 Class, Status, and Power HDSR 210 Contemporary Issues in Public Health SEMN-499 Social Justice and the American City Experiential Requirement Students must also engage in either a sustained volunteer experience, off-campus internship, or research project providing first-hand experience with a contemporary social problem.
-Professors: Anderson (Chair), Gandhi, Haus, Petrey Religion is a powerful and dynamic force, influencing and shaping the world in which we live in diverse and complex ways.
+Students must also engage in either a sustained volunteer experience, off-campus internship, or research project providing first-hand experience with a contemporary social problem.

+Professors: Anderson (Chair), Haus, Koenig, Petrey

+Religion is a powerful and dynamic force, influencing and shaping the world in which we live in diverse and complex ways.
 In the Department of Religion at Kalamazoo College, students learn about what it means to define religion as a field of inquiry.
 We offer traditions-based courses in Christianity, Judaism, Islam, Buddhism, Hinduism, other religions of South and East Asia, and religious traditions in the Americas.
 We also offer courses on particular questions and methods, including religion and science, sexuality studies, women and feminist studies, material culture, transnationalism, and commodification.
 In all of our courses and in our own areas of research, we are committed to investigations of religion and religious experiences from a variety of angles, including questions of theology, history, linguistics, sociology, anthropology, texts, and philosophy.
 We examine religion in a comparative context, recognizing that religion reflects and is braided throughout economic, cultural, and political dimensions of human experience.
 The study of religion is challenging and invigorating because of the intersections and exchanges that unfold across different disciplines, traditions, and faith commitments.

-Requirements for the Major in Religion Number of Units Eight units are required, not including the SIP.
+Requirements for the Major in Religion

+Number of Units

+Eight units are required, not including the SIP.
 The major does not require a comprehensive exam nor a SIP in Religion.

+Required Courses

-Required Courses Majors must complete at least four elective courses at the 200-level or above, in addition to both of the following courses: RELG 390 Junior Seminar in Religion RELG 490 Senior Seminar in Religion We expect students to explore the diversity of religious traditions in close consultation with an advisor in the department.
-Requirements for the Minor in Religion Number of Units Six units are required.
+Majors must complete at least four elective courses at the 200-level or above, in addition to both of the following courses:

+RELG 390 Junior Seminar in Religion RELG 490 Senior Seminar in Religion

+We expect students to explore the diversity of religious traditions in close consultation with an advisor in the department.

+Requirements for the Minor in Religion

+Number of Units

+Six units are required.